Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 13–16 inches

-This Wire-Haired Fox Terrier was specifically bred to hunt foxes, and they would run through brush and thickets to chase their prey.
-Their thick, wiry hair helps protect their bodies from damage.
+This Wire-Haired Fox Terrier was specifically bred to hunt foxes.
+They would run through brush and thickets to chase their prey.
+Their thick, wiry hair protects their bodies from damage.
 Today, many owners keep their hair trimmed so it is easier to maintain as time goes on.

 2. Scottish Terrier